nglendening/nglendening.github.io/_pages/cv.md

 Talks and Presentations
 ======
 **Refereed**
+* "Does it Harm Science to Suppress Dissenting Evidence?", Workshop on Computational Models in Social Epistemology.
+Bochum, Germany.
+December 2023
 * "Modelling Hiding Dissent in Journal Publications", 17th International Congress on Logic, Methodology and Philosophy of Science and Technology (CLMPST).
 Buenos Aires, Argentina.
 July 2023
 * "Modelling Hiding Dissent in Journal Publications".
 Poster at the Philosophy of Science Association (PSA).
 Pittsburgh, PA.
 November 2022.
 * "Modelling Scientific Advisory Groups".
 Poster at the Formal Epistemology Workshop (FEW).
 Irvine, CA. November 2022.